 What is Janes Scenic Drive?

-Janes Scenic Drive began as a railroad bed for logging the Fakahatchee’s old-growth Cypress trees in the 1940s.
+Janes Scenic Drive is named after three Janes brothers who developed tomato farming in Copleand in the 1930’s.
+The Drive became a railroad bed for logging the Fakahatchee’s old-growth Cypress trees in the 1940s.
 Today, this unimproved narrow dirt road gives visitors access to a portion of Florida’s remaining subtropical wilderness.

-Access to Janes Scenic Drive starts at the community of Copeland (map).
-Copeland is on SR 29, 2 ½ miles north of Highway 41 (The Tamiami Trail); 14 miles south of I-75 (Alligator Alley).
-The road is open from dawn to dusk daily.
-Remember to stop off at the ranger station to deposit your park entrance fee in the honor box.
-Here you will also find a map board, park brochures and primitive restrooms.
+Access to Janes Scenic Drive is possible ONLY via Route 29 which starts at the community of Copeland (map).
+Copeland is on SR 29, 2 ½ miles north of Highway 41 (The Tamiami Trail); 14 miles south of I-75 exit #80 (Alligator Alley)..
+Remember to stop at the ranger station to pay your park admission fee .
+Here you will also find an informative kiosk, park brochures and restrooms.

 Do plan on a leisurely trip.
 Please drive slowly to protect the wildlife.
 Watch for basking alligators, which may climb out onto the Drive to warm up in the sun — all part of the adventure.
 You’ll also go slow to protect your vehicle’s undercarriage from the numerous ruts and potholes.
-After heavy rain it may be advisable to seek advice from the ranger station on the road’s condition.
+After heavy rain it may be advisable to seek advice about road condition.

 Know Before You Go

-- Deposit the park entrance fee in the honor box at the ranger station. ($3.00 per vehicle, $2 per pedestrian or cyclist)
+- Deposit the park entrance fee at the ranger station. ($3.00 per vehicle, $2 per pedestrian or cyclist)

 - Do not park in front of any gates; emergency or research teams may need access.